softwarestrategies/eventmgr/README.md

         INSERT INTO event (id, device_id, datetime, type, data) VALUES (2560476e-4264-4b4e-9243-2ec125b669d0, 4d6ed554-7074-481d-ba4b-993b599e2cc0, TOTIMESTAMP(now()), 'DOOR OPENED',  '{ "ACTOR": "SALLY", "METHOD": "KEY" }');

+If you want to see what tables are in the keyspace, want to see info on a specifice table, or want to query a table -- you can do the following:

     cqlsh:eventmgr_keyspace> DESC TABLES;

         event